zcysxy/Salt-Library/docs/mylibrary.md

     * A list of books the miner bought
 * Requested
     * A list of books the miner requested
+    * For requested books whose state is not "pending", there is a button to delete that request

 ## Connections